AudreyLL88/cw-store/README.md

 * Use the navigation bar effectively on all devices.
 * Conduct a product search by category, text and price in the search bar and get relevant results.
-* Check product informations when clicked.
+* Check product information when clicked.
 * Add/remove items from the shopping bag.
 * Add more than one item in the shopping bag.
 * Get an update of the bag status each time one of the actions mentionned above happens.
 * Purchase products securely through a payment platform.
 * Subscribe to the newsletter.
-* Create/Update/Save/Delete their profile account with personal informations.
+* Create/Update/Save/Delete their profile account with personal information.
 * Read reviews/comments as guest users, post reviews/comments as registered users.

 As an Admin:
-* Add, edit, delete a product and its informations.
+* Add, edit, delete a product and its information.
 * Delete reviews that do not meet website policies.
 * Create/Update sales product and special prices.